 Image Source

-• Growth: This plan is priced at $2.50 per credit.
+• Growth: This plan starts at $2.50 per credit.
 The credits are charged based on the volume of data you sync.
 Teams automating ELT pipelines can use this plan for an effortless implementation and possibly access pipeline extensibility.

 • Enterprise: This plan has custom pricing; for specific quotes based on your requirements, you must contact the sales team.
 This plan includes all the features of the Growth plan and some additional features, like enterprise-level support with SLAs, custom docker-based connectors, and advanced data residency.
 It’s suitable for high-growth organizations with large data volumes.